-The Practice was open between 8am-6.pm Monday to Friday with the exception being Thursday afternoon when the Practice closes at 2.pm for Training.
-In addition to pre-bookable appointments that could be booked up to six weeks in advance, urgent appointments were also available for people that needed them.
+Extended hours appointments were offered on Monday 7am to 7.50am and 6pm to 8.30pm on Wednesday.
+In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.

-Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.
+Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to national averages.

-- 73% of patients were satisfied with the practice's opening hours compared to the national average of 78% - 80% of patients said they could get through easily to the practice by phone compared to the national average of 73%.
+- 80% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 80% of patients said they could get through easily to the practice by phone compared to the national average of 73%.

-People told us on the day of the inspection that they were able to get appointments when they needed them.

-The practice had a system in place to assess:
+Most people told us on the day of the inspection that they were able to get appointments when they needed them, but some patients told us that it was difficult.
+We checked the practice appointment system and saw that appointments were still available to book for the next day and the following day.